-Will Dr. Owens Be In 'Stranger Things' Season 3?
+Will Everyone's Favorite Doctor From 'Stranger Things' Be In Season 3?
 Here's What We Know

 The last of the stragglers are finally finishing up Stranger Things 2.
 (Those, that is, who are not working their way through Season 1 with Season 2 on the horizon.)
 That means it's time to start seriously discussing who might be back for Season 3.
 The Duffers have given a couple of interviews already on the subject, and these heady early days are when anything is possible.
 But with discussions aiming more for character growth than world expansion this season, fans are concerned about those who left Hawkins.
 For example: Will Dr. Owens be in Stranger Things Season 3?
 After all, Hawkins Lab is shut down.
 But he did return to drop off Eleven's new birth certificate.
 So maybe?